mathewgomas-alfred/mathewgomas.io/contributors_manual/krita_manual_conventions.rst

 ..
 Topic:: Horizontal Rulers

     Horizontal rulers are usually used when the topic switches rather directly.
 This is very common in more narrative based writing, such as history or fiction.
 The Krita manual is more instruction and reference style writing, that is to say, we don't usually tell a long story to indicate how different elements come together, but rather long stories are there to motivate why certain steps are taken in a certain manner.
-Topic changes then usually happen because we go into a new section, rather then switching to a related section.
+Topic changes then usually happen because we go into a new section, rather than switching to a related section.
 It is therefore better to use headings or the ``..
 Topic::`` directive.
 Headings also make it easier to read.

 ----------------